usethesource/rascal-website/docs/Recipes/Common/WordReplacement/index.md

 * ❶  We start by introducing a helper function `capitalize` that does the actual capitalization of a single word.
     See [Regular Pattern](../../../Rascal/Patterns/Regular/index.md) for details about regular expression patterns.
-    Next we give two versions of a capitalization functions for a sentence:
+    Next we give two versions of a capitalization function for a sentence:

 * ❷  `capAll1` uses a while loop to find subsequent words and to replace them by a capitalized version.
 * ❸  `capAll2` uses a [Visit](../../../Rascal/Statements/Visit/index.md) to visit all words in the sentence and replace them by a capitalized version.